gilangwd/PSI-TechTest/README.md

     ```sh
     cd ..\PSI-TechTest\frontend
     ```
-15. Then run the application
+15. We need to download library before running the ReactJS project
     ```sh
+    npm install
+    ```
+16. After all the library downloaded, then run the application
+    ```sh
     npm start
     ```
-16. After the application successfully running, it will open a new tab in browser and show the data in ReactJS table using Ant Design library.
+17. After the application successfully running, it will open a new tab in browser and show the data in ReactJS table using Ant Design library.
-17. Search Bar above the table is work by typing any character in it.
+18. Search Bar above the table is work by typing any character in it.
 It will search the character in all available column.

 ## Contact
 Gilang Wiradhyaksa